cassandracarlos/cassandracarlos.github.io/README.md

 Outline my future plans for the portfolio.
 This could include upcoming projects, features you plan to add, or any other improvements you're considering.

 ---

-Creating a README for your GitHub Pages website showcasing your work as a game designer and developer is a great idea to keep track of your progress and provide context for anyone who might interact with your repository.
-Here's a suggested structure:

 Project Title (Your Name)'s Game Portfolio Introduction
 Briefly introduce your GitHub Pages website and its purpose.
 Explain that it's a showcase of your work as a game designer and developer, emphasizing that it's a work in progress.